crossaw/Knit-Win7-Encoding-Report/Readme.md

 Terms with specific meanings that I define in this report are spelled with ALL CAPITAL LETTERS.

 ### File Names
 The names of files and folders are presented like |:file or folder name:|.
+Initially I used the more common convention, angle brackets, but they sometimes turned into invisible tags in the knitted html file, and html escape codes made the md file ugly.

 # Demonstration